 - Citizen Card: is issued to East African citizens of Uganda, Tanzania, Burundi, Rwanda and Kenya and can be personalised or temporary.
 To qualify for this card visitors need to show proof of citizenship such as a National Identity card or valid Passport on each visit.
 A driving license does not qualify as evidence of citizenship.
-Children from the age of 3 to 17 years accompanying such visitors are served using the adult cards.
+Children from the age of 3 to 17 years accompanying such visitors are served using adult cards.

-- Resident Card: is issued to validly identified East African residents.
+- Resident Card: issued to validly identified East African residents.
 This card can be personalised or temporary.
 When it is personalised, it is valid for the residency period permitted by the Immigration department of Kenya and is renewable.

-- Non Resident Card: is a temporal card issued to self driven non residents at the POIPOS.
-A non resident visitor whose park visit is planned by a Tour operator or is accompanied by a citizen or resident card can load their park entry fee on the tour company’s, citizen or resident cards.
+- Non-Resident Card: is a temporal card issued to self-driven non-residents at the POIPOS.
+A non-resident visitor whose park visit is planned by a Tour operator or is accompanied by a citizen or resident card can load their park entry fee on the tour company’s, citizen or resident cards.

-Note: Any citizen or resident visiting the park without valid identification documents will be served as a Non Resident.
+Note: Any citizen or resident visiting the park without valid identification documents will be served as a Non-Resident.

 - Concession Card: is a temporary Safari Card issued to organised groups of people/schools.
 Such visitors must obtain a letter from an officer in the Parks and Reserves office at KWS headquarters two weeks in advance.
 This card is also park-specific.